Exploratory Studies Highlight

 The Exploratory Studies program uses specialty advising as a way to help students stay on track for graduation.
 Most ES academic advisors are full-time ES staff who work for Academic Support Services.
 ES academic advisors have knowledge of all of the colleges' curriculum ladders and general education requirements and have been trained to work with undecided students.

 Most students remain in ES for one to two semesters and then make a decision to declare a major.
-Students can find out more information about various majors by meeting with their academic advisor, Career Services, viewing the Exploratory Studies DVD, reviewing the Undergraduate Catalog, or meeting with various faculty/deans in academic departments.
+Students can find out more information about various majors by meeting with their academic advisor, Career Services, viewing the Exploratory Studies videos in Campus Cruiser Exploratory Studies office or YouTube, reviewing the Undergraduate Catalog, or meeting with various faculty/deans in academic departments.

 For more information, please call 610-499-1266.